chisaki0011/ffl_footer_header/README.md

 ## Basic Rundown
     - Do NOT temper around with format of the CSS linking in Base.html (I'm following the Jinja semantic)

-    - Tempering with the CSS semantic in Base.html will cause the link to not proper
+    - Tempering with the CSS semantic in Base.html will cause the link to not work properly

     - 'base.html' is the base template for what is needed throughout ALL webpages (In this case, it is the Header and Footer)